Magnetic Resonance Imaging of the Breast

 - Lehman CD, Blume JD, Thickman D et al. Added cancer yield of MRI in screening the contralateral breast of women recently diagnosed with breast cancer: results from the International Breast Magnetic Resonance Consortium (IBMC) trial.
 J Surg Oncol 2005; 92(1):9-15; discussion 15-6.

 - American College of Radiology.
-ACR practice guideline for the performance of contrast-enhanced magnetic resonance imaging (MRI) of the breast. .
-2008.
-Available online at: http://www.acr.org/~/media/ACR/Documents/PGTS/guidelines/MRI_Breast.pdf.
-Last accessed November, 2012.
+ACR practice guideline for the performance of contrast-enhanced magnetic resonance imaging (MRI) of the breast, revised 2013.
+Available online at: http://www.acr.org/Quality-Safety/Standards-Guidelines/Practice-Guidelines-by-Modality/MRI.
+Last accessed March, 2014.

 - American Society of Breast Surgeons.
-Consensus statement on the use of magnetic resonance imaging in breast oncology.
-Available online at: www.breastsurgeons.org/mri_statement.shtml 2004; Last accessed 6/13/07.
+Position statement on the use of magnetic resonance imaging in breast oncology: revised July 27, 2010.
+2004.
+Available online at: https://www.breastsurgeons.org/statements/.
+Last accessed March, 2014.

 - Blue Cross and Blue Shield Association Technology Evaluation Center (TEC).
 Magnetic resonance imaging of the breast: differential diagnosis of a breast lesion.
 TEC Assessments 2000; Volume 15:Tab 10.